Determinants for nxn matrices and the symmetric Newton formula in the 3x3 case: Abstract

 \section{Abstract}

-One of the aims of this paper is to provide a short survey on the natural left, right and symmetric generalizations of the classical determinant theory for square matrices with entries in an arbitrary (possibly non-commutative) ring.
+One of the aims of this paper is to provide a short survey on the $\mathbb{Z}_{2}$-graded, the symmetric and the left (right) generalizations of the classical determinant theory for square matrices with entries in an arbitrary (possibly non-commutative) ring.
 This will put us in a position to give a motivation for our main results.
 We use the preadjoint matrix to exhibit a general trace expression for the symmetric determinant.
 The symmetric version of the classical Newton trace formula is also presented in the $3\times3$ case.

 \noindent1.
 INTRODUCTION